lplotni/pace/README.md

 Pace is currently based on [express.js](http://expressjs.com/) and [node](https://nodejs.org), therefore you will need both on your machine.
 To install node, go either to https://nodejs.org/ or if you are using a mac & brew use the following cmd: `brew install node`.
 To get all the other dependencies and be able to start **pace** locally, just navigate to the pace folder and run `npm install`

+#### Setting up the local PostgreSQL
+In the `postgres` directory you will find a vagrant file defining the box which contains the db, one can use for the dev setup.
+It requires **Vagrant** to be present on your machine, for more information about the installation process go [here](https://www.vagrantup.com/).
+Or if you have **brew cask** on your machine, just do the following: `brew cask install vagrant`.

 #### Starting
 Just run `gulp` and open http://localhost:3000 in your browser.